-Usyk has the ultimate incentive to defeat Bellew as a path then opens up to challenge Anthony Joshua in the next 18 months.
+Usyk has the ultimate incentive to defeat Bellew as a path and then challenge Anthony Joshua in the next 18 months.

 It could be too early for April 13, although September or the spring of 2020 could be the ideal time for Usyk’s top division title bid.

-Firstly, Bellew stands in the way of cleaning up the division before Usyk can fixate his future efforts on a run at 200 pounds plus.
+Firstly, Bellew stands in the way of cleaning up the division before Usyk can fixate his future efforts on the run at 200 pounds plus.